stevencombs/retrocombs.github.io/about.md

 ## Biography

 Steven B. Combs, Ph.D. is currently the campus president for the [Columbus, Indiana campus of Ivy Tech Community College](http://www.ivytech.edu/columbus).
-In this position he fosters community engagement and campus/site operations in the communities of Columbus, Seymour, Scottsburg, North Vernon and Nashville.
+In this position he fosters community engagement/collaboration and is responsible for campus and instructional site operations in the communities of Columbus, Seymour, Greensburg, Scottsburg, North Vernon and Nashville.
 Before this role, he served seven months as the interim chancellor for the previous Ivy Tech Community College – Columbus/Franklin region.

 Prior to these higher education executive leadership roles, Combs served as the vice chancellor for academic affairs for the Ivy Tech Community College – Columbus/Franklin region.
 Two years earlier, he served as dean and professor for the School of Applied Science and Engineering Technology at Ivy Tech Community College – Lafayette.